North Carolina

 Administrative Rules adopted by the Board and approved by the legislature state:

 (a) All registered foresters shall attend continuing education courses annually to maintain their registration.
-Ten CFE (Continuing Forester Education) credits approved by the Society of American Foresters’ CFE Coordinator shall be required each year, …, except as outlined in paragraph (c).
-CFE’s must be SAF category 1, 2, 3 or 4, with at least six being category 1.
+Ten CFE (Continuing Forestry Education) credits approved by the Society of American Foresters are required each year, except as outlined in this Rule.
+CFE's must be SAF category 1, 2, or 3, with at least six being from category 1.

 (b) Registered foresters shall verify CFE compliance to the Board with each annual renewal.

-(c) Those registered foresters who provide information to the Board which verifies that they are fully retired from a career in forestry may qualify to continue their registration by earning a minimum of three category 1, 2, 3 or 4 CFE’s annually.
+(c) Those registered foresters who provide information to the Board that verifies that they are retired from a career in forestry may qualify to continue their registration by earning a minimum of three category 1, 2, or 3 CFE's annually.

 Annual Renewals